 - The Farr Institute of Health Informatics Research, is a collaboration between LSHTM, UCL, UCL Partners, Queen Mary University of London and PHE, bringing together a diverse group of people with interests in e-health records research to establish a centre of excellence in innovative health informatics research.

 - SGUL is a partner in the South London Genomic Medicine Centre, a preferred provider for the Health Education England MSc Genomic Medicine programme, and will provide access to training and infrastructure as part of Genomics England’s 100 000 Genome Project.

 - Computing infrastructure and statistical support which includes a High Performance Computer Cluster.
 LSHTM has one of the largest groups of statisticians and epidemiologists in the UK, has a strong track record of training in many areas of mathematics, statistics and advanced computational skills and is part of a research hub in statistical methods, providing students with access to specialised courses across the UK.

-- LSHTM and SGUL have formal training agreements with 18 international research centres, including our Associate Partner MRC units in The Gambia and Uganda, and access to large data sets and trials across low and middle income countries.
+- LSHTM and SGUL have strategic collaborations with partners across the world and formal training agreements with 18 international research centres, including our Associate Partner MRC units in The Gambia and Uganda, and access to large data sets and trials across low and middle income countries.